Hackathon Events for Young Students and Teachers in Israeli Schools By: Galit Zamler

 What is a Hackathon?

 In 2014, the Entrepreneurship for Kids program organized the first Hackathon for kids.
 Following the success of the first Hackathon in Israel at four different schools from four different cities, other schools joined and asked that a Hackathon be organized for their students.

 Each Hackathon was designed in accordance with the schools' needs.

 Hackathons have been adapted to the needs of the schools in terms of student age, study hours, content, pace, and various abilities.
-In this way, Galit organizes Hackathons for students of different ages, empowering the experience of entrepreneurship, creativity, and teamwork that enables them to feel what it is like to be part of a start-up.
+In this way, Galit organizes Hackathons for students of different ages, teachers and principals, empowering the experience of entrepreneurship, creativity, and teamwork that enables them to feel what it is like to be part of the start-up nation.

-On this page, you will read about the various Hackathons participated by school children, organized by the Entrepreneurship for Kids program and the Youth Entrepreneurship program.
+On this page, you will read about the various Hackathons participated by school children, teachers and principals organized by the Entrepreneurship for Kids Program and the Youth Entrepreneurship Program.

 Organizing a Hackathon:

 Hackathon organizers declare what the theme is about and ask for thoughts and suggestions regarding the theme.

 Announcing the theme ahead of time enables forethought on the initiatives, making it possible to show up ready with whatever tools one requires to participate.
 Sometimes the goal is to come up with real projects that will be fully developed during the two days.
 Sometimes it is only to come out with a piece of paper/presentation/model and concrete ideas.

 During the Hackathon groups are formed - You can join in with people you know, but it is always preferred to join with people that you do not know, thereby widening your network.

 The event starts with a themed presentation and a lecture by someone with expertise in the subject.
 Depending on the length of the event itself, it is possible to schedule more lectures during this time.

 Group members have a meet & greet, start discussing initiative ideas, convince their friends to focus on their idea, and, together, they decide on one project.